top of page

 1. The Mirena is effective for up to 7 years.
 This means if you have completed your family, the Mirena is a great option for a long-term contraceptive until you reach menopause.

 2. It is convenient.
-Unlike the pill, which you need to remember to take at the same time each day and need to collect once a month, when the Mirena is placed, it is in and effective for 7 years.
-The only maintenance it requires from your side is checking that you can feel the strings once a month after your period.
+Unlike the pill, which you need to remember to take at the same time each day and need to collect once a month, when the Mirena is placed, it is effective for 7 years.
+The only maintenance required from your side is to check that you can feel the strings once a month after your period.

 3. There is a lower risk of pregnancy due to your error because once it is in, you don’t need to remember anything except for string checks and replacing it every 7 years.